Board of Directors

 James is Chief Operating Officer at Murdoch Children’s Research Institute (MCRI), the largest child health research institute in Australia and one of the top 3 worldwide.
-Prior to this he was General Manager – Business Development & Strategy at MCRI, where he led the development and commercialisation of a pipeline of more than 400 research projects on new drugs, devices, diagnostics and digital health technologies.
+Prior to this he was General Manager – Business Development & Strategy at MCRI, where he led the development and commercialization of a pipeline of more than 400 research projects on new drugs, devices, diagnostics and digital health technologies.
 James championed MCRI’s drive into digital health and has positioned the Institute as an international leader in this area.
 He led the development and implementation of a new model in medical research that facilitates greater collaboration and knowledge transfer across health and technology, engineering and ICT sectors.

-James has over 17 years’ experience in health and medical research, both as a research scientist and in technology innovation and commercialisation.
+James has over 17 years’ experience in health and medical research, both as a research scientist and in technology innovation and commercialization.
 Previously, James was Business Development Manager at the Walter & Eliza Hall Institute in Melbourne, where he led a number of strategic collaborations with industry partners ranging from SMEs, to top 5 international pharmaceutical and Fortune 500 companies.
 As a research scientist he was part of a team that developed a first-in-class vaccine for celiac disease that went on to raise over $35 million and is now in clinical trials.
-His work has resulted in the filing of three patent applications, two of which have been commercialised.
+His work has resulted in the filing of three patent applications, two of which have been commercialized.
 James is currently a Non-Executive Director of GI Therapies, an unlisted spin-out from MCRI.

 Dr. Tracey Brown